LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Restrict access to shared objects
 - Common: grant read-only access
 - Cloning can prevent aliasing in some cases (but is inefficient)
+- The reference can be marked as readonly
+    - The object itself is not readonly

 ### Requirements for Readonly Access